HowTo: Raspberry Pi – Evaluate MPR121 touch sensor via I2C and Node Red

 Helpful articles:

-So that you can install new nodes, NodeRed should of course already be installed on your RaspberryPi.
+So that you can install new nodes, NodeRed should of course already be installed.

 How to prepare a RaspberryPi and then install NodeRed on it is described in the following articles.